quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part12_The_Most_Famous.md

 Reductio ad absurdum, or proof by contradiction, is used here to assume the negation of the theorem and derive a logical inconsistency.
 In this case, assuming there exists a minimal counterexample leads to a contradiction when analyzing its factors.
 :p What technique does the proof use to prove the Fundamental Theorem of Arithmetic?
 ??x
-The proof uses reductio ad absurdum (proof by contradiction) by assuming that not every integer \( n \geq 2 \) is either prime or a product of primes, leading to a minimal counterexample.
+The proof uses reductio ad absurdum (proof by contradiction) by assuming that not every integer $n \geq 2$ is either prime or a product of primes, leading to a minimal counterexample.
 This assumption ultimately results in a contradiction. x??

 ---
 #### Minimal Counterexample Logic
-In the proof, if we assume there exists a smallest counterexample \( N \), then both factors \( a \) and \( b \) (where \( N = ab \)) must be smaller than \( N \).
+In the proof, if we assume there exists a smallest counterexample $N $, then both factors $ a $ and $ b $ (where $ N = ab $) must be smaller than$ N$.
 Since they are smaller, by minimality, they must satisfy the theorem.
 This leads to a contradiction.
 :p How do you handle the minimal counterexample in this proof?
 ??x
 You handle the minimal counterexample by assuming it exists and then showing that its factors (which are smaller) also must satisfy the theorem.
-However, their product \( N \) cannot be a counterexample if both factors are prime or products of primes, leading to a contradiction. x??
+However, their product $N$ cannot be a counterexample if both factors are prime or products of primes, leading to a contradiction. x??

 ---